OoDeLally/wikipedia-anchors/README.md

 # wikipedia-anchors

-Userscript to add an anchored link to titles on Wikipedia articles.
+Userscript to add an anchored link to titles on Wikipedia articles, in order to share a page at an exact location.

 Tested with Tampermonkey and Greasemonkey.